Home page Site Map Contact David

 Don Parker Reg Bicknell

 One of the finest venues was the old Concorde Club at the old Basset Hotel in Burgess Road not far from the top of Hill Lane and facing the northwest side of the Common.
 Run by Cole Mathieson and featured many top bands and names in their early years and I recall watching Free in action as well as a visit by John Lee Hooker during the R&B boom of the Sixties.
-The early days saw such future names as Rod Stewart, Elton John, Eric Clapton, Georgie Fame, Alan Price, Acker Bilk, Long John Baldry, Joe Cocker and many more.
+The early days saw such future names as Rod Stewart, Elton John, Eric Clapton, Georgie Fame, Alan Price, Acker Bilk, Long John Baldrey, Joe Cocker and many more.
 The club relocated to Stoneham Lane a few miles away and still is regarded as one of the UKs most respected venues - take a look at my dedicated webpage on the Concorde Club with reports of a February 2008 show which I organised!
+This has now been an annual event ever since, so take a look at the shows year by year.

 Just a short distance lies the Brook in Portswood Road and currently in financial difficulties with local music fans battling to keep it afloat (late 2007) There are a number of pubs that have featured live music over the years , including another top boozer - The Joiners Arms in St Mary Street which has featured many class bands since 1968 , many of which later went onto greater things including Oasis, Radiohead, Manics and many more of the later 'Indie' bands